 Unless otherwise appointed, your job at the studio is to support and cheer for your kid.
 Focus on the positives as he or she learns the sport and avoid any instruction from chairs in the lobby.

 Practice, practice, practice.

-At the recreational levels, your child’s coach will likely change yearly.
-So, introduce yourself to the coach and get to know his or her coaching philosophies.
+In recreational dance, your child’s teacher will likely change yearly.
+So, introduce yourself to the dance teacher and get to know his or her philosophies.
 Then communicate anything you feel he or she should know about your child early in the season.
-Once your child moves to the competitive track, it will be common for a gymnast to have the same coach for years.
-A good coach will be open and honest about goals, expectations, and methods.
+Once they move to the competitive track, it will be common for a dancer to have the same teacher for years.
+A good dance teacher will be open and honest about goals, expectations, and methods.

 Focus on life skills, not scholarships.

-Gymnastics, like any other sport, is not a financial plan for college.
-Fewer than 1 percent of high school athletes receive athletic scholarships and only five make the Olympic team (every four years).
-Encourage your child to focus on the valuable lessons they can learn from gymnastics—like how to handle winning and losing, overcoming challenges while learning a new skill, managing relationships with coaches and teammates, and the benefits of being active.
+Encourage your child to focus on the valuable lessons they can learn from dance, like how to handle winning and losing, overcome the challenges while learning new choreography, how to manage relationships with teachers and teammates, and the benefits of being active.
 Above all, focus on having fun!

 Pick the right program for your child.

-There are many gymnastics disciplines and programs to choose from that vary in cost, time commitment, and competition level.
-Choose a program that suits your child’s interests and skill levels.
-[See: “Ways to Play”]
+There are many dance disciplines and programs to choose from that vary in cost, time commitment,

 and competition level.
 Talk to your little dancer and discover what dance styles they would be interested in most to maximize their enjoyment participating in the sport.
 Choose a program that suits your child’s interests and skill levels.
 [See: “Ways to Dance – page 8”]